antzGames/ModelCacheTest/README.md

 # ModelCacheTest

-Press P to cycle between ModelCacheTest and PrimeNumber Test.
+Press P to cycle between Model Cache Test and Prime Number Test.

 ## Model Cache Test results:

-Desktop: 1.0x (used a baseline)
+Desktop: 1.0x (used as a baseline)

 GWT: 23.7x slower than desktop